garatc/DeviceDecryption/README.md

 Many thanks to th0mas from Neodyme for his brilliant articles on the matter.
 See https://neodyme.io/en/blog/bitlocker_screwed_without_a_screwdriver and https://neodyme.io/en/blog/bitlocker_why_no_fix/.

-This repo also features an exploit for CVE-2024-1086 on the Linux kernel, which was written by notselwyn.
+This repo also features an exploit for CVE-2024-1086 on the Linux kernel, which was written by [Notselwyn](https://github.com/Notselwyn/CVE-2024-1086).

 Take a look at the repos from [Andreas Grasser](https://github.com/andigandhi/bitpixie) and [Marc André Tanner](https://github.com/martanne/bitpixie), who made their PoCs public before I did and probably put more thoughts into it.